-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account the parents' concerns - > Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are
+- > Everyone develops a good understanding of the pupil's areas of strength and difficulty. - > We consider the parents'/carers' concerns. - > Everyone understands the agreed outcomes sought for the child. - > Everyone is clear on what the next steps are.

 Notes of these early discussions will be added to the pupil's record.